shila-pattewar/capstoneProject-FE/README.md

 * With easy navigation and appealing visuals, customers can enjoy browsing our delicious offerings.

 ## Description
-Bakes4u website is a cozy, user-friendly online platform designed to showcase a wide variety of freshly baked goods, from decadent cakes and pastries to delightful cookies and bread.
+Bakes4u website is a cozy, user-friendly online platform designed to showcase a wide variety of freshly baked goods, from decadent(rich) cakes and pastries to delightful cookies and bread.
 It provides a seamless shopping experience where customers can easily browse through our delicious offerings, learn about the ingredients and flavors, and place orders for delivery or pickup.

 ## Table of Contents